Skip to main content

 10 Steps to Reduce the Risk of Business Theft

 Even though larger companies may have more cashflow and staff involved in managing it, smaller businesses are as much as 35 times more at risk than large ones when it comes to business crimes such as theft and fraud.
+Often because they don't have systems or software in place that track financials, or give warnings when something isn't right.

-There are generally three major types of risks that fall into business financial crimes: Theft by employees, customers or vendors; Fraudulent bookkeeping/payroll; and Misuse of assets, including inventory theft.
+There are generally three major types of risks that fall into business financial crimes: theft by employees, customers or vendors; fraudulent bookkeeping/payroll; and misuse of assets, including inventory theft.
 According to the Association of Certified Fraud Examiners (ACFE), the misuse of assets is the most common type of theft activity.

 Other fraudulent actions may include not recording sales while pocketing the funds, doctoring financial records, paying ghost employees, or other actions where an employee may be using their position to improperly benefit financially without regard to the effect on the employer, such as kickbacks from vendors.

-Why are small businesses more vulnerable?
+Why are small businesses like A&E firms more vulnerable?

 Here are several steps that can small businesses or their accountants do to help prevent and detect fraud: